 By War Eagle Atlanta

-A writer for the Knoxville News Sentinel, John Adams, (not related to the HBO miniseries by the same name) recently wrote a column laying out an attempt to make the SEC more fair.
+A r for the Knoxville News Sentinel, John Adams, (not related to the HBO miniseries by the same name) recently wrote a column laying out an attempt to make the SEC more fair.
 Or to put it in other words, to try and carve the tradition out of the conference with a rusty spoon.
 Here he proposes that the SEC abandon it’s current divisional format (once again, mind you) and rather than have each team play one permanent school from the other division, go with a three rotators every year, thus killing off quite a few perennial rivalries right in their tracks.

 Wait a minute, you say!
 Does he mean to end Auburn-Georgia, the longest continuous rivalry in the Deep South, or to strike the Third Saturday in October completely off the calendar every other year (and twice on leap year)?
 Why yes, he does mean that.
 Not to mention ending some other emerging rivalries, like Florida-LSU.

 And why in the name of General Neyland does he propose to do this?
 Well, actually, I don’t really know.
 I read the article four times and I still can’t figure it out.
 He says it’s because the schedule is too tough, playing all these SEC games.
 What he fails to logically deduce is that he wants to replace these supposedly hard SEC games with other SEC games, and to wreck some storied rivalries all in the same fail swoop.
 Huh?